 Sleep Apnea Silver Spring, MD

 Are you or your partner a chronic snorer?
 Do you often wake up in the middle of the night, finding it hard to breathe?
 These issues are common signs of Obstructive Sleep Apnea (OSA).
-In addition to the general dentistry services we provide, Dr. David Rever offers sleep apnea treatments to the public in Silver Spring, Maryland.
+In addition to our general dentistry services, Dr. David Rever offers sleep apnea treatments to the public in Silver Spring, MD.

-Sleep Apnea is a commonly undiagnosed medical condition.
-It can cause negative consequences for both your overall health and oral health.
-Millions of adults suffer from sleep apnea and linked side effects.
-Sleep apnea is the result of a patient’s airway becoming partially or completely blocked while asleep.
+Sleep apnea is a commonly undiagnosed medical condition.
+It can cause negative consequences for your overall health and oral health.
+Millions of adults suffer from sleep apnea and its side effects.
+Sleep apnea results from a patient’s airway becoming partially or completely blocked while asleep.

-The patient’s throat muscles fail to keep the airway open allowing the soft tissues or tongue to block the airway.
-Oxygen is then unable to flow to your vital organs and brain, causing patients to experience interrupted and unrestful sleep.
+The patient’s throat muscles fail to keep the airway open, allowing the soft tissues or tongue to block the airway.
+Oxygen cannot flow to the vital organs and brain, causing patients to experience interrupted and unrestful sleep.

 Patients diagnosed with sleep apnea have a higher chance of having heart attacks, strokes, high blood pressure, and other systemic diseases.
 For some patients, sleep apnea may cause chronic TMJ pain, cracked or broken teeth, and even tooth loss.
 Early diagnosis of sleep apnea is essential for conservative treatment.